 3 - Jagged array

-As mentioned in the previous case, we often need an array with several dimensions, but we don’t necessarily need the same number of dimensions for all elements in the array.
+As mentioned in the previous case, many times we need an array with several dimensions, but we don’t need to have the same number of dimensions for all the elements of the array.

-For a simple example, imagine we want to read from a database all the salary changes for two employees.
-We could use a multidimensional array, the first row for employee1 and the second for employee2.
+To give a simple example, imagine we want to read from a database all the salary changes of two employees.
+For this, we would use a multidimensional array: the first row for the first employee, the second row for the second.

-.
-In a list with 10,000 or 10 million records, this could cause terrible performance and memory problems, because for the first employee, we are reserving 4 memory spaces we’ll never use.
-To avoid this, we have jagged arrays.
+With a multidimensional array, we would have to create an array like decimal[,] arraySueldos = new decimal[2, 7].
+This example, taken to a list of 10,000 or 10 million records, can cause terrible performance and memory problems, since for the first employee, we are reserving 4 memory spaces that we will never use.
+To avoid this problem, we have jagged arrays.

 3.1 - Declaring a jagged array

-Jagged arrays are defined slightly differently, as they mix the two types we've seen: the array and the multidimensional array.
+Jagged arrays are defined in a slightly different way, since what we do is mix the two previously seen, array and multidimensional array.

 provincias[0] = new string[3];